dllllb/keymagic/README.md

 # Approach

-The task is similar to image captioning hence similar architecture can be used
+The task is similar to image captioning hence similar architecture can be used.

 ## Neural network architecture